ferg1e/rable/README.md

 # Rable

 Rable (rhymes with table) is a React HTML table component.
 It converts an array of object literals into an HTML table.
+You can toggle ascending and descending sort for each column by clicking the column header.
+You can also edit each cell in the table that isn't a header or ID.

 ## Installation